Published: March 10, 2020

 A better way of structuring the settlement, from a tax point of view, would be to have the Partnership itself agree to make the settlement payment thereby incurring a deductible expense.
 The Limited Partners would fund the Partnership for the amount of the settlement.
 The Limited Partners thereby increase their at risk amount which would in turn allow the loss incurred by the Partnership in settling the litigation to be allocated to the Partners.
 In this way, the Limited Partners effectively get a full write-off for their settlement payment rather than a capital loss.

-To achieve this favourable tax result, the Minutes of Settlement must be structured in the way set out above in order to enable the Limited Partners to claim the loss.
-It is therefore essential for tax planning advice to be obtained from our top Toronto tax lawyers prior to negotiating the Minutes of Settlement.
+To achieve this result, the Minutes of Settlement must be structured in the way set out above in order to enable the Limited Partners to claim the loss.
+It is therefore essential for tax advice to be obtained prior to negotiating the Minutes of Settlement.

 "This article provides information of a general nature only.
 It is only current at the posting date.
 It is not updated and it may no longer be current.
 It does not provide legal advice nor can it or should it be relied upon.
 All tax situations are specific to their facts and will differ from the situations in the articles.
 If you have specific legal questions you should consult a lawyer."